 Snapchat Shows Are Game-Changing and The Future is Premium Mobile Video

 Snapchat’s Discover section is unique.
 For the unfamiliar, Discover is made up of daily content produced by professional publishers (think CNN, ESPN, NatGeo, People, New York Times, etc.), exclusive to Snapchat.
-The content, just likes Snaps themselves, is only available for 24 hours.
+The content, just like Snaps themselves, is only available for 24 hours.
 But Snap, Inc. has a bigger vision for Discover: Snapchat Shows.

 Before we dive in to Snapchat Shows, think about the video content you consume on mobile.
 Twitter is full of GIFs, Instagram is full of memes, Facebook is full of “viral” or political content, YouTube is full of garbage.
 Yes, you can find great video content on all of these platforms.
-But Snapchat is aiming to be the premiere hub for mobile video, and their approach is truly a unique one.
+But Snapchat is aiming to be the premiere hub for mobile video, and their approach is a truly unique one.

 It was recently reported that Snapchat is looking for a head of brand integration to develop more branded Snapchat Shows.
-As we can see, Snapchat is going all in on original content.
+As we can see, Snapchat is going all-in on original content.

 Discover itself has daily editions of interesting content.
 But “Shows” is what can truly set Snapchat apart.

 As of now, there are over 30 Shows on Snapchat or in development for Snapchat.
 Here are some:

 - The Bachelor: Watch Party – A weekly show on Tuesdays that recaps The Bachelor episode from the previous night – by ABC